whistleyang/CSAW-HackML-2020-Lab3/README.md

     └── bd_net.h5
     └── bd_weights.h5
 ├── architecture.py
-└── eval.py // this is the evaluation script
+├── eval.py // this is the evaluation script
+└── repair.py // this is the model repair script
 ```

 ## I. Dependencies